nacnudus/registr/README.md

 rr_records("country", "alpha")
 ```

-The default page size is 5000, which is the current maximum supported by the API and is sufficient to download most registers in one page.
+The default page size is 5000, which is the current maximum supported by the API, and is sufficient to download most registers in one page.
 But to show that multiple pages are handled, you can specify a smaller page size.

 ``` r
 rr_records("country", page_size = 10)